Customize the default user profile by using CopyProfile

-Configure user settings in audit mode and then generalize the Windows installation by using an answer file with
+Configure user settings in audit mode, and then generalize the Windows installation by using an answer file that has

-CopyProfile.
-If you install Windows with another answer file, make sure that answer file doesn't have
+True.
+If you install Windows by using another answer file, make sure that answer file doesn't have

 CopyProfile or any settings that create additional user accounts.

-Install Windows on a reference computer and boot in audit mode.
+Install Windows on a reference computer and start the computer in audit mode.
 For more information, see Boot Windows to Audit Mode or OOBE.

 CopyProfilesetting runs after the computer is removed from the domain when you run Sysprep.
-As a result, you'll lose any settings that you configured in a domain.
-If you change the default user profile and then join the computer to a domain, the customizations that you made to the default user profile will appear on new domain accounts.
+Therefore, you'll lose any settings that you configured in a domain.
+If you change the default user profile and then join the computer to a domain, the customizations that you made to the default user profile appear on new domain accounts.

 Customize the built-in administrator account by installing applications, desktop shortcuts, and other settings.

-There is a limit to the number of provisioned Windows Runtime-based apps that you can install.
-However you can create scripts to install additional non-provisioned apps.
+The number of provisioned Windows runtime-based apps that you can install is limited.
+However, you can create scripts to install additional non-provisioned apps.
 For more information, see Sideload Apps with DISM.